We lead and are involved in a wide range of initiatives to reduce crime, keep people safe and modernise the justice system.

 Long-term Insights Briefings are a new government initiative requiring agencies to develop and share insights on the trends, risks and opportunities that affect, or may affect, Aotearoa New Zealand.
 We want to hear what New Zealanders think of the proposed topic for the first Justice Sector Briefing.

-The Government is moving to repeal the mandatory sentencing regime commonly known as the three strikes law.
+The Government has repealed the mandatory sentencing regime commonly known as the ‘three strikes law’.

 We’re supporting the statutory review of the Intelligence and Security Act led by Sir Terence Arnold KNZM and Matanuku Mahuika.